sjt-github/Hemberg-scRNA-seq-Course/04-scater.Rmd

 For more details about other features inherited from Bioconductor’s __ExpressionSet__ class, type `?ExpressionSet` at the R prompt.

-When your data is wrapped in the __SCESet__ class, [scater](https://github.com/davismcc/scater) will do the dirty job of calculating different properties of the data automatically.
-You will see how it works in the next chapters.
+When the data are encapsulated in the __SCESet__ class, [scater](https://github.com/davismcc/scater) will automatically calculate several different properties.
+This will be demonstrated in the subsequent chapters.